 Again, the U.S. Department of State can assist by providing information, resources, and contacts, including the names of attorneys that practice in the country in which your child was located.
 However, the assistance of an experienced international child abduction attorney is highly recommended.

 What If I Don’t Know Where My Child Was Taken?

 If you do not know where your child was taken, there are a number of organizations and entities you should contact:

-- Local and state law enforcement, who can also contact the International Police (INTERPOL) and publish notices about the missing child;
+- Local and state law enforcement, can also contact the International Police (INTERPOL) and publish notices about the missing child;

-- The Office of Children’s Issues at the U.S. Department of State, which has resources and connections that can help locate missing children;
+- The Office of Children’s Issues at the U.S. Department of State, has resources and connections that can help locate missing children;

 - U.S. Embassies and consulates can be of assistance if you can provide detailed information about your child and your ex-spouse.
 Contacting embassies and consulates in specific countries will help confirm or rule out if your child is in that particular country.

 - Federal Bureau of Investigation; and/or